richardcrabbe/mapping-aussie-weeds/MappingBitoubush@BirdiesBeachNSW.md

 print('glcmBands_plus_pcaBands', glcmBands_plus_pcaBands);
 ```

-* Image Segmentation\
+* Image Segmentation using SNIC \
-The image was segmented using the simple non-iterative clustering (SNIC) to produce geographic objects to use as input variables
+Image segmentation would groups pixels of similar spectral characteris to create geographic objects.
+The multispectral SkySat image was segmented using the simple non-iterative clustering (SNIC) to produce geographic objects to use as input variables